ygjd/base-image/README.md

 - Run periodic maintenance tasks
 - Enabled in all launch modes
 Just add entries to your crontab to get started.

+### OpenCL

+A standardized framework for parallel programming across heterogeneous computing platforms.
+Ideal for high-performance computing tasks that can leverage GPUs, CPUs, and other processors.
+Features:
+- Cross-platform compatibility
+- Hardware-agnostic code execution
+- Support for data and task parallelism
+- Memory management optimization

 #### NVM (Node Version Manager)